ssyedhadi14/30DaysOfKubernetes/README.md

 ## Syed's Cloud Journey

 My name is Syed, I love everything about tech, finance & business.
 Wanting to deep dive into "tech" hands on. :)
 I've started this challenge as a way to organize what I am doing to expand my skillset outside of the Cloud Native Tech - Kubernetes.
-I'm working as PM handling Multi-Cloud projects.
+I'm working as PM handling multi-cloud projects while building a Cloud Security Product Accuknox(https://accuknox.com)

 At the end of this challenge, I'd like to:
 - Become comfortable with using and understanding the Linux operating system